Schedule of Readings & Assignments

 Th: Community Archives

 • Duarte, Marisa Elena and Miranda Belarde-Lewis, “Imagining: Creating Spaces for Indigenous Ontologies,” Cataloging & Classification Quarterly 53, no. 5–6 (July 2015): 677–702.
+Read through 691 and skim the rest.

 • Guiliano, Jennifer, and Carolyn Heitman.
 “Difficult Heritage and the Complexities of Indigenous Data.”
 Journal of Cultural Analytics 4, no. 1 (August 2019).